The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 How to Get to Saint Jean Pied de Port France (Best Options)

-The closest airport to St. Jean Pied de Port is in Biarritz France (BIQ).
+The closest airport to St. Jean Pied de Port is in Biarritz, France (BIQ).
 Flights to the Biarritz airport can be limited to budget airlines.
-Most pilgrims can find decent international flights into Bilbao Spain (BIO), a worthwhile city to visit in the Spanish Basque region.
-Also, Madrid and Paris are popular airports that are easily connected with Saint Jean Pied de Port.
+Most pilgrims can find decent international flights into Bilbao Spain (BIO) in the nearby Spanish Basque region.

 Be mindful that during the day St-Jean-Pied-de-Port can be busy with day trippers who want to see this picturesque French Basque village.